badmazzz/mini-projects/README.md

 # mini-projects
-This are the mini projects I did
+This are the mini projects I done